nickanderson/CFEngine-3-by-example-vagrant/exercises/01_install_cf-sketch.md

 This policy should have installed cf-sketch into /usr/local/bin.
 Go ahead and test it out.
 /usr/local/bin/cf-sketch --search utilities

 Cool we can see it found some sketches!
-Lets move on to the next excersise.
+Lets move on to the next exercise.